tjr357/testing-notes/meetings/dpd.pcg-blending.2022.05.04.stand-up.md

   - Had meeting yesterday
   - Need to agree on the format
   - Backend and frontend developers are in agreement of the format, the fields, the structure, generic components
-  - @HieuNgo will set up meeting to **sync up** on Workbench with components and where they're at in the process with PoC and Figma
+  - @people.HieuNgo will set up meeting to **sync up** on Workbench with components and where they're at in the process with PoC and Figma
 - POW-139
 - POW-131
 - POW-132